 237,745 shares of the Company's Series B Preferred Stock were issued in a December 2020 Securities Purchase Agreement.
-Each share of Series B Preferred Stock shall initially be convertible into five shares of Common Stock (the "Conversion Shares"), subject to adjustment in accordance with the Certificate of Designation.
+Each share of Series B Preferred Stock shall initially be convertible into one third (1/3) share of Common Stock (the "Conversion Shares"), subject to adjustment in accordance with the Certificate of Designation.